 Start by going to the Partner Center.
 After selecting Clear in the product selection, navigate to the “Merchant Branding” feature to upload your partner logo and select colors to match the look and feel of your platform.

 After, select the thumbnail image to open a static preview to see how your branding will alter the Merchant Center.
-Once sufficient, select “Apply to Stage”, which will apply your customizations to your stage environment.
+When you're satisfied with how it looks, select “Apply to Stage”, which will apply your customizations to your stage environment.
 If your application is approved for production your customizations will apply to both stage and production.
-If desired, log into your Merchant Center via a merchant account to see your branding.
+If desired, log into your Merchant Center via a merchant account get another look at your branding.

 Clear with Hosted Experience also allows you to customize your mobile and email branding.
 Note, the color scheme applied to your desktop customization automatically applies to your mobile customization, which can be changed if desired.
 Mobile and email logos can be customized to match the look and feel of your platform.